prakashsingha/protix/README.md

 ## Access the application

 - Frontend: Open your web browser and navigate to http://localhost:3001.
 - Backend: The backend API is accessible at http://localhost:3000.
+API doc can be accessed at http://localhost:3000/api.
 - Database: MySQL is running on port 3306.
 - phpMyAdmin can be accessed at http://localhost:8080/index.php?route=/database/structure&db=protix